 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-Article 4 of the Parties to the Nauru Agreement (signed in 1982 and amended in 2010) states that the Parties need to establish procedures and administrative arrangements for the exchange and analysis of:
+Article 4 of the Parties to the Nauru Agreement (signed in 1982 and amended in 2010) states that the member states need to establish particular procedures and administrative arrangements.
+These are for the exchange and analysis of:

-- statistical data about catch and effort by fishing vessels in the Fisheries Zones
+- statistical data about the catch and effort of fishing vessels in the fisheries zones

-The Vessel Day Scheme – cornerstone of the Parties to Nauru Agreement
+The Vessel Day Scheme – cornerstone of the PNA

 The VDS applies to vessels: